How do I make a purchase?

 How long will my order take to arrive?

-All standard UK orders will be posted 1st Class with Royal Mail which is usually a next day service but not guaranteed.
-Orders over £30 will probably require a signature.
+All standard UK orders will be posted Tracked 48 with Royal Mail.
 You will receive an email saying that your order has been completed once your item has been dispatched.
+Please check your email junk folder if you haven’t received any correspondence after placing an order.

 We are the main UK distributors for XIOM, SpinLord, Kokutaku, Blutenkirsche and our own brand Custom Table Tennis.
 We keep large stocks of these brands and so usually orders will be dispatched on the same or the following working day if the order is placed before 2PM.
 Although we do keep in stock some other popular items most other brands will typically be ordered in direct from the main UK supplier which usually takes a couple of extra days.
 We will contact you if there is going to be any other significant delay with your order.
 If you need your order urgently or have any other questions we recommend contacting us before placing it to discuss the options.

-You may recieve an email to say that your order has been placed on ‘backorder’.
+Your order status may be changed to ‘on hold’.
 All this means is that all or part of your order is not directly in stock and is on it’s way to us in the next couple of days.
 On rare occasions we may contact you at the same time if there is an expected significant delay.

 How do I choose a blade?